kirklin/eslint-config/README.md

     quotes: "double", // or 'single'
   },

-  // TypeScript and Vue are auto-detected, you can also explicitly enable them:
+  // TypeScript and Vue are autodetected, you can also explicitly enable them:
   typescript: true,
   vue: true,